Con Slobodchikoff

 Constantine "Con" Slobodchikoff (born April 23, 1944) is an animal behaviorist and conservation biologist.
 He is a professor at Northern Arizona University where he studies referential communication, using Gunnison's prairie dogs (Cynomys gunnisoni) as a model species.
 Much of his recent research has shown a complex communicative ability of the Gunnison prairie dog alarm calls.
-In early 2008 he formed the Animal language Institute to create a place where people can find and share research in animal communication, including language.
+In early 2008 he formed the Animal Language Institute to create a place where people can find and share research in animal communication, including language.

 Background

 He was born in Shanghai, China, to Russian émigré parents.
-His father was a surgeon and when he came across a highly placed citizen who needed help, his father and the highly placed citizen made a deal, he would heal him in exchange for visas for his whole family to go to America.
-The family arrived in the United States December 5, 1955, and settled in San Francisco.
-Slobodchikoff's early love of biology was fostered by his membership in his teenage years in the Student Section of the California Academy of Sciences, where he went on numerous field trips to different habitats in California.
+The family arrived in the United States on December 5, 1955, and settled in San Francisco.
 He received an A.A. degree from City College of San Francisco in 1964, and a B.S. in 1966 and Ph.D. degree in 1971, both from the University of California, Berkeley.
-After receiving his Ph.D., Slobodchikoff joined the biology faculty of Northern Arizona University, where he was a tenured professor with a research budget of $1,000 per year.
+He subsequently joined the biology faculty of Northern Arizona University, where he was a tenured professor.
 He also was a Fulbright Fellow and a visiting professor at Kenyatta University in Kenya in 1983.

-His wife, Anne Eustis Slobodchikoff, taught French and Russian at Northern Arizona University, and they both retired in 2010.
-They have a son Michael, chair of the Political Science Department at Troy University.
-His older sister, Irene V. Barrese, was an estate lawyer in San Francisco.